hepaccelerate/hepaccelerate/README.md

 # hepaccelerate

 Simple example kernels with Numba for data analysis with jagged arrays.
-You can use these to run a full HEP analysis on a billion events to histograms in minutes on a single workstation.
+You can use these to run a full HEP analysis on a billion events to histograms in minutes on a single workstation [1e9 events / (50 kHz x 24 threads) ~ 13 minutes].
 Weighted histograms, jet-lepton deltaR matching and more!
-Works on both the CPU and GPU!
+Works on both the CPU and a CUDA GPU!

 **Under active development and use by a few CMS analyses!**